 So, let’s get back to where the journey of a solid wood floor starts from – the tree.
 After the tree is cut in logs, some of them, usually those that have only a few knots and tight grain, are marked for flooring and are cut into rough planks by one of these methods:

 - Flat or Plain Sawn – strips are cut off the log into planks, this is the most common type

 - Quarter Sawn – the log is divided into fourths and then is cut into wooden strips

 - Rift Sawn – the log is cut at a different angle, making it more stable and more expensive

-After the strips are cut from the log, they are divided into four different categories of grain based on their appearance, which determine their appearance and price only, but not their quality.
+After the strips are cut from the log, they are divided into four different categories of grain based on their appearance, which determines their appearance and price only, but not their quality.
 Then all strips are planed on all sides to smooth out marks left from the saw and to make all planks levelled.
 A machine cuts the tongue and groove edges, so the planks can be installed into a floor later.
 Lastly, the planks are sealed and stained, if the floor is not offered as unfinished.
 And here you have it, your new solid wood flooring is ready to go on its way to you!

 Discover the truth behind the buzz about wood flooring in interior design.
 Explore the genuine reasons why wood flooring garners adoration from design experts and enthusiasts alike.